 To translate vision into practice, the core strategy working group recommends the following initiatives:

-- A campus-wide effort to integrate the delivery of services from recruiting through graduation to support increased online and on-campus enrollment, retention, persistence and graduation, taking the form of a virtual and in-person one-stop-shop for the delivery of student services.
+- A campus-wide system to integrate the delivery of services from recruiting through graduation to support increased online and on-campus enrollment, retention, persistence and graduation, taking the form of a virtual and in-person one-stop-shop for the delivery of student services (including newly re-designed Career Center).

 - An expanded recruiting pipeline to UCCS with a focus on non-resident and international students, online programs, high school concurrent enrollment and K-12 outreach.